park ride P+R milan

 P+R location Metro Spaces To Duomo Best arriving from

-ForlaniniM4 blue~400~20 minEast — also useful for Linate airport
+P+R ForlaniniM4 blue~400~20 minEast, also useful for Linate airport

 Park and ride rates in Milan

-Most ATM park and ride car parks use a simple daily rate structure.
-The rate applies for up to 8 hours, with a slightly higher rate for longer stays.
-You can leave the car for multiple days — the total cost is the sum of each day's rate.
+Most ATM park and ride car parks use a simple rate structure.
+You pay a lower amount for shorter stays and a slightly higher amount if you leave the car longer.
+If you stay for several days, the total is normally based on the daily rate.

 DurationTypical rateNotes

-Multiple daysSum of daily ratesCounted per calendar day, not per 24-hour period
+Multiple daysSum of daily ratesOften counted per calendar day

-Event tariffHigher — variesApplied on match days and major events at operator's discretion
+Event tariffHigher, variesCan apply on match days and major events

 ⚠️